 Film doesn’t like heat or humidity, especially for long periods of time.
 While some exposure to heat can’t be avoided, it can be mitigated by keeping your film in the original canister and stored in a camera bag.

 To prove this point, we purposely exposed film to heat and developed it.
 See the side by side comparisons of photography film exposed to heat and a properly stored roll of film.

 When you load it, Finish it.

-Do not keep film in the camera or magazine longer than necessary.
-We all have stories of popping open the camera back thinking it’s empty, then experience that hot flash that washes over you as see that glossy surface of exposed, undeveloped film mid roll.
-Even though we try, the fastest reflexes can’t makes things right.
+Do not keep the film in the camera or magazine longer than necessary.
+We all have stories of popping open the camera back thinking it’s empty, then experience that hot flash that washes over you as see that glossy surface of exposed, undeveloped film mid-roll.
+Even though we try, the fastest reflexes can’t make things right.
 Most importantly, leaving a roll of partially-exposed film in your camera for weeks or months pretty much guarantees your film will be partially degraded.

 You cared for your film and shot awesome photos, now make sure you don’t drop the ball at the final step.
 Use The Darkroom to develop that roll of film.

 Where to Buy 35mm Film